adamecki/Hello3DWorld/README.md

 ```

 ### Other information
-At the moment the program renders a rectangle.
-You can control its bottom left vertex' X and Y position using the arrow keys.
-0 key exits the program.
+At the moment the program renders two triangles next to each other using different fragment shaders.
+Hitting the '0' key exits the program.